Open Ethos User Guide

 Can I use this for important real-world decisions?

-Why does the score seem very large/small?
+Why does the score seem very large or very small?

 What if I disagree with the result?